aptech/docs/docs/CR-makevars.rst

 Format
 ----------------
 .. function:: makevars(x, vnames, xnames)

-    :param x: NxK matrix whose columns will be converted into individual vectors.
+    :param x:
-    :type x: TODO
+    :type x: NxK matrix whose columns will be converted into individual vectors

-    :param vnames: string or Mx1 character vector containing names of global vectors to create.
-If 0, all names in  xnames will be used.
+    :param vnames:  If 0, all names in  xnames will be used.
-    :type vnames: TODO
+    :type vnames: string or Mx1 character vector containing names of global vectors to create

-    :param xnames: string or Kx1 character vector containing names to be associated with the columns of the matrix x.
+    :param xnames:
-    :type xnames: TODO
+    :type xnames: string or Kx1 character vector containing names to be associated with the columns of the matrix x

 Examples
 ----------------